Introducing the new couponified Chase Sapphire Reserve

 Overview

-Chase has released details about the newly refreshed and recouponized Sapphire Reserve consumer card, as well as a new w Sapphire Reserve for Business card (we’ll publish full details about the latter very soon but we do have a comparison chart later in this post).
+Chase has released the newly refreshed and recouponized Sapphire Reserve consumer card, as well as a new w Sapphire Reserve for Business card (see our review of the business card here).

 Transition for existing cardholders